blaiseem/DataCleaningAssignment/CodeBook.md

 - A 561-feature vector with time and frequency domain variables.

 ## Data
 Each row in the data contains the subject, activity and feature vector elements.
+Units are the same as in the original data.

 ## Transformations
 To clean up the data the following steps were taken: